 - Connecticut’s first mobile dispatch App, which began as a GPS-guided web technology and is now cloud-based, tracking rides in real-time weather and traffic conditions.

-Bill & Isabelle Scalzi are widely recognized as pioneering advocates for those with disabilities who facilitated the NYC Taxi and Limousine Commission dispatch wheelchair-accessible taxis in Manhattan, thereby enabling the expansion of accessible on-demand transportation and paving the way to the surrounding boroughs.
+Bill & Isabelle Scalzi are widely recognized as pioneering advocates for persons with disabilities.
+They facilitated the NYC Taxi and Limousine Commission accessible dispatch program in, thereby enabling the expansion of accessible on-demand transportation and paving the way to the surrounding boroughs.

 “As social entrepreneurs, we continually look for ways to help both business and communities thrive,” said Bill, who is President of the Taxicab, Limousine & Paratransit Association (TLPA), an international trade organization comprised of more than 1,000 transportation companies. ” We do that by creating new market niches that help everyone get to where they need to go whether it’s to accommodate daily practical needs or to greatly enhance their business and recreational travel,” he said.